fastenhealth/docs/beta/sandbox.md

 | NextGen               | Username: `patientapitest` <br>Password: `Password1!`                      | [test accounts](https://www.nextgen.com/-/media/files/api/nge-patient-api-auth-guide.pdf)                                             |
 | VA Health             | Username: `va.api.user+idme.101@gmail.com` <br>Password: `Password1234!`   | [test accounts](https://github.com/department-of-veterans-affairs/vets-api-clients/blob/master/test_accounts/health_test_accounts.md) |

-Some providers (such as Cerner) may take a long time to sync, as their sandbox accounts have lots of test data.
+Some providers (such as Cerner) may take a long time to sync as their sandbox accounts have lots of test data.
 Please be patient.

 ## Testing Manual Bundle Upload

 If you'd like to test the manual bundle upload, you can use data provided by the [Synthea](https://synthetichealth.github.io/synthea-sample-data/downloads/synthea_sample_data_fhir_r4_sep2019.zip) project to test.
-Just extract the downloaded `zip` file, and upload one of the many `json` files.
+Just extract the downloaded `zip` file and upload one of the many `json` files.